 Step 1 — Confirm your user is a Shell user

-- Navigate to the FTP Users & Files page.
+- Navigate to the SFTP Users & Files page.

 Step 2 — Locating your credentials

-- To the right of your domain, click the Manage button.
+- To the right of Manage Files, click the Login Info button to view your credentials.

 Step 3 — Logging into your server via SSH